 This article discusses the innovativeness of enterprises in the European Union (EU).
-It provides information on the state of innovation and focuses on some features and key aspects of the development of innovations implemented by enterprises.
-Innovation forms part of the Europe 2020 strategy for its role in creating job opportunities, making enterprises more competitive in the global market, improving the quality of life and contributing to more sustainable economic growth.
-Indeed, EU policies often focus on encouraging and stimulating innovation is one of the main objectives of European policies.
-The Community Innovation Survey (CIS) provides statistics analysed by types of innovators, economic activities and size classes.
-The survey is currently carried out every two years across the EU, some EFTA countries and some EU candidate countries and focuses on innovative activity during a three-year period (2012–2014 for the most recent results of the survey).
+It provides information on the state of innovation and focuses on some key features concerning the development of innovations implemented by enterprises.
+Innovation forms part of the Europe 2020 strategy due to its role in creating job opportunities, increasing the competitiveness of enterprises in global markets, improving the quality of life and contributing to more sustainable economic growth.
+Indeed, EU policies often focus on encouraging and stimulating innovation.
+The Community innovation survey (CIS) provides statistics analysed by type of innovators, economic activity and enterprise size class.
+The survey is carried out every two years across the EU, some EFTA countries and some EU candidate countries and focuses on innovative activity during a three-year period (2012–2014 for the most recent results of the survey).

 - 1 Main statistical findings